 As no data is available on the genotoxicity of molybdenum compounds, there is no evidence to support the carcinogenicity of molybdenum.
 It has not been classified for toxicity by The U.S. Environmental Protection Agency (EPA), The International Agency for Research on Cancer (IARC), The National Institute for Occupational Safety and Health (NIOSH), or The U.S. Occupational Health and Safety Administration (OSHA).
 The World Health Organization (WHO) has established a drinking water standard for molybdenum of 0.02 mg/day (WHO, 1993).

-The concentration of molybdenum in the shallow alluvial groundwaters slightly exceeds the remediation goal (100 μg/L) (table 3 appendix B).
-Molybdenum contamination is confined to one location upgradient to the PRB.
-No human exposures or health effects are likely at this
+At the Monticello Mill Tailings Site, the concentration of molybdenum in the shallow alluvial groundwaters slightly exceeds the remediation goal (100 μg/L) (Table 4 of the PHA [pg.
+57]).
+Molybdenum contamination is confined to one location upgradient to the permeable reactive barrier.
+No human exposures or health effects are likely at this location.